Heapy/awesome-kotlin/README.md

 * [rakshakhegde/ObservableFlow](https://github.com/rakshakhegde/ObservableFlow) - Functional Constructs for Databinding + Kotlin + RxJava
 * [programmerr47/ganalytics](https://github.com/programmerr47/ganalytics) - A tiny api layer for any analytics in application.
 * [line/clay](https://github.com/line/clay) - Clay is an Android library project that provides image trimming which is originally an UI component of LINE Creators Studio.
-* [WindSekirun/RichUtilsKt](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin
+* [WindSekirun/RichUtilsKt](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin.
+* [TradeMe/MapMe](https://github.com/TradeMe/MapMe) - A library that brings the adapter pattern and DiffUtil to Google Maps and MapBox.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framwork on kotlin using MVP architecture.